How to create couple travel photos without a tripod: The PS technique that always shocks people

 Now, this composite technique does obviously take a lot longer in post-production, but editing is my favourite part of photography, and I love to push my Photoshop skills to their limit and learn more about what’s possible.
 Mastering the composite technique really improved my abilities and understanding of the software, lighting and shadows (sometimes I’d have to create my own!).

 The steps to do this photoshop technique are simple, but it can take practice to get it looking natural and unmanipulated – both in photoshop and ‘on set’.
-There are a few ways to go around it, but here is my self-taught process for Photoshop:
+There are a few ways to go around it, but here is my self-taught process for creating these couple travel photos in Photoshop:

 Open the files for your base photo and the photo to be composited